SamiulKhanDev/SELab/readme.md

 to store the infromation of the user or admin.
 Technologies such as redux toolkit can be a great help here.
 But if the choise of frontend is react the react-context combining with useReducer hook can simulate the redux toolkit.

 Along side we also need to understnd the CROSS ORIGIN RESOUCE SHARING policy , as both the front end and backend will run of diffrenret PORTS.
-At backend w can use then cors middile where with origin set to "*"
+At backend w can use then cors middileware with origin set to "*"

 The entire testing has been done using postman.